What is the difference between compostable, biodegradable and recyclable

 If you’re using compostable products for takeout items, inform your customers so they can dispose of the containers properly.

-By the end of 2021, the federal government is set to ban single-use plastic bags, straws, cutlery and other items.
+The federal government is set to ban single-use plastic bags, straws, cutlery and other items.
 That makes this not just a philosophical issue, but an urgent business one.